 (Grill open from 5-9 p.m.)

 Have a favorite home recipe?
 We can make it.

 If you’re homesick for one of your favorite foods or have an idea for a recipe that would be great in the dining room, let us know!
 Our chefs will work their magic to make sure your dining experience is delicious.

-Varsity athletics have resumed with practices following the guidelines and schedule reductions recommended by the National Association for Intercollegiate Athletics (NAIA) and Heart of America Athletic Conference.
-To learn more about the NAIA Fall Sports update and scheduling, click here.
+Athletic teams are practicing and competing following the guidelines and schedule modifications required by the National Association for Intercollegiate Athletics (NAIA) and Heart of America Athletic Conference.
+To learn more about the NAIA Sports update and scheduling, click here.

 - Heart of America Athletic Conference is requiring COVID testing prior to the first competition.